Do you feel like your Pinterest marketing strategy isn’t bringing the results you need?

 When you start pinning, Pinterest will have to figure out which pins to show to you.

-Also, for each board you have, you can find related content under More ideas:
+Also, for each Pinterest board on your profile, you can find related content under More ideas:

 But what does this have to do with your Pinterest strategy?